KuzneY2K/fs-journal/notes/10-vue.md

 Members outside of the return is acessible by the code in the set up Members inside of the return are accessible by the template

+Instead of using = in a reactive state, use : since you are inside an object at that point